TOSSHtoolbox/TOSSH/docs/p4_usage_notes.rst

 Usage Notes
 ========

-Understanding Signature Parameters
+Understanding signature parameters
 ----------------

 Example parameters
 ^^^^^^^^^
 Hydrologic signatures often need customized input parameters because rainfall patterns vary by region and time resolutions vary by dataset [1]_.
 The following lists example parameter files to help you get started.
-These parameters have been manually tuned for select signatures and U.S. gages at a **daily timestep**, using the CAMELS and HYSETS datasets in Caravan [2]_.
+These parameters have been manually tuned for selected signatures and U.S. gages at a **daily timestep**, using the CAMELS and HYSETS datasets in Caravan [2]_.

 1. Overlandflow signatures